Stratego: Legends: Gameplay

-The object of Legends is to destroy your opponent's castle.
-This is similar to capturing your rival's flag in the original game.
-Also like the original, you win if your opponent cannot move a piece.
-Overall, Legends plays much like the original Stratego.
-A player performs an action, then the other player performs an action, and so on until one player wins.
+The goal is to destroy the opponent's castle, similar to capturing a flag in the original game.
+The game is won when an opponent is unable to move any pieces.
+The gameplay mechanics of Legends closely resemble those of the original Stratego.
+Players take turns performing actions until one player emerges victorious.

-If a piece moves into space occupied by another piece, a battle occurs.
-The piece with the higher number wins, and the losing piece is removed from play.
-In the event of a tie, both pieces are removed.
+If a piece moves into a space occupied by another piece, a battle occurs, with the piece with the higher number emerging as the victor.
+In the event of a tie, both pieces are removed from play.

-There are also Magic pieces, which are the equivalent of Bombs in the original game.
-When a piece attacks a Magic piece, this causes the magic piece to be destroyed, and activates the magic that piece has.
+In Legends, there are also Magic pieces, which act as the equivalent of Bombs in the original game.
+When a piece attacks a Magic piece, the magic piece is destroyed, and its corresponding magic ability is activated.

-Unlike Stratego, where a piece's strength was better when the number was lower, Legends assigns greater strength to the higher numbers.
+Like in Stratego editions published since 2000, Legends assigns greater strength to the higher numbers.
 An assembled army for Legends is as follows: